lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 At Project Oracle we believe that no player should gain an in-game advantage from his operating system.
 Project Oracle gives the same opportunities that SteamOS users have to windows players by making two modifiers viable.

 ### How to set it up?
-####Make sure you start at least one bot match on your dota 2 installation before you install Project Oracle or you will break your in-game guides.
+#To Install:

 1. Place either the 32-bit or the 64-bit .exe, depending upon your system, in your StartUp folder (I have provided a shortcut).
    You can use the .ahk instead if you have installed AutoHotKey. https://autohotkey.com/

-2. Place the "Game" folder inside of "Steam\steamapps\common\dota 2 beta" and overwrite
+2. Place the "Game" folder inside of "Steam\steamapps\common\dota 2 beta" and overwrite.

-3. IMPORTANT: Open the "Game" folder in the location you just placed it and double-click the "CreateSymbolicLinks.bat" file to run it.
-If you skp this step, in-game build guides will NOT work.

 4. Place the "570" folder inside of "Steam\userdata\ [Your 9 digit Steam ID here] " and overwrite.

 5. Reboot your computer or run the .exe you chose from step 1 manually.

+##Optional:

+1. launch DotA 2 and customize to your liking
+####Note: LAlt binds the LAlt modifier but it will read "WINDOWS" in-game.
+RAlt binds the SPACE modifier but it will read "ALT" in-game.

+2. Enable some Project Oracle mods such as the dark minimap.
+To do this, edit the gameinfo.gi in the "dota 2 beta\game\dota" folder and scroll down to the Project Oracle mods section and follow the instructions there.
+####IMPORTANT: Then open the "dota 2 beta\game" folder and double-click the "CreateSymbolicLinks.bat" file to run it.
+If you skp this step, in-game build guides will NOT work.

+3. ####renable all WinKey shortcuts you have previously disabled by running the .reg file (If upgrading from an old version)

 ### How to uninstall?